notaryproject/notary/docs/reference/server-config.md

 ## storage section (required)

 The storage section specifies which storage backend the server should use to store TUF metadata.
-Only MySQL or an in-memory store is supported.
+Only MySQL, PostgreSQL or an in-memory store is supported.

 DB storage example: